Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Israeli archaeologists were called to help collect and identify remains.
 “As archaeologists, we are trained to identify human remains that others may miss,” Moshe Ajami, the deputy head of Israel’s Antiquities Authority, told the New York Times.

-The media has focused on hundreds of thousands of Palestinians forced to flee from their homes by the violence.
-Little attention has been paid to the estimated 125,000 Israelis from 64 towns who have been evacuated from their homes in the north and south.
+The media has focused on hundreds of thousands of Palestinians and Lebanese forced to flee from their homes by the violence.
+Less attention was paid to the estimated 125,000 Israelis from 64 towns who have been evacuated from their homes in the north and south.

 Hamas-run Health Ministry Statistics